VladimirMakaev/cqrs-journey-doc/Journey_06_V2Release.markdown

-## Chapter 6
-# Versioning our System
+# Chapter 6: Versioning our System

 *"Variety is the very spice of life."
 William Cowper, Olney Hymns (1779)*

-# Upgrading the Code and Migrating the Data
+# Upgrading the code and migrating the data

 The top-level goal for this stage in the journey is to learn about how to upgrade a system that includes bounded contexts that implement the